View > Show Playlist and View > Show Playback Controls

 Also, the ability to hide the playlist part of the window, via the View Menu.

-#2 Updated by IFo Hancroft 10 days ago
+#2 Updated by IFo Hancroft almost 5 years ago

 John Lindgren wrote: